How to delete files from iCloud

 How to manage iCloud storage

-If you want to delete all you your photos from iCloud, you can do it from System Preferences on your Mac.
-However, you should be aware that doing so will mean — if you’ve been using iCloud Photo Library on your other devices — the photos won’t be available to view or edit on your iPhone, iPad or other Apple device.
+If you want to delete all your photos from iCloud, you can do it from System Preferences on your Mac.
+However, you should be aware that doing so will mean — if you’ve been using iCloud Photo Library on your other devices — the photos won’t be available to view or edit on your iPhone, iPad, or other Apple device.

 Following this method will also show you how to delete apps from iCloud and how to delete data from iCloud.

 - Go to the Apple menu and choose System Preferences.

 - Click on the iCloud pane.